vanyle/vanyle.github.io/src/posts/using_web_components_effectively.md

 They are really verbose by default, but are flexible.
 You should use them together with another library to enjoy declarative UI, like Lit.

-Consider staring [VUI](https://github.com/vanyle/vui), I would really appreciate it!
+Consider staring ⭐ [VUI](https://github.com/vanyle/vui), I would really appreciate it!

-You can use VUI, it is tested, documented and has simple storybooks example to learn from.
+You can use VUI in productin, it is tested, documented and has simple storybook examples to learn from.